weka/snaptool/README.md

 # Configuration

 A YAML file provides configuration information.
 The default configuration file name is snaptool.yml, and a sample snaptool.yml is included.
-There are three top-level sections:
+There are three top-level sections, all of which are required:

     cluster:
     filesystems:
     schedules:

 Cluster information is in the 'cluster:' section.
-Entries in this section are optional but recommended for ease of use.
+The hosts list is required.
+Other entries in this section are optional but are recommended for clarity.
 See the example snaptool.yml, below, for valid syntax.
 Entries allowed are:

     cluster:
         auth_token_file: